mramshaw/Hazzard/README.md

 - [x] Add various badges
 - [x] Dockerize everything
 - [x] Upgrade to latest LTS version of `node` (12.16.2-stretch)
+- [x] Update dependencies to allow for reported exploits
 - [ ] Add code coverage
 - [ ] Create an integration with `swagger-ui` (for exploring the API)